scala-steward-org/scala-steward-action/README.md

 > This input (if present) will always take precedence over `github-repository`.

-#### Using Github Application
+#### Using a Github App

 You can create a Github App and install it in the repositories you want to update from this action.

 The only permission you need for this app is `Metadata: read-only`.
 See more detailed setup instructions [here](https://github.com/scala-steward-org/scala-steward/pull/1766).
-Once you create the app and generate a private key, you can pass these parameters to the action:
+Once you do that you will get an App ID and will be able to generate a private key file.
+Save the content of that file to a repository secret and pass it the action input:

 ```yaml
 - name: Launch Scala Steward